 Companies that capture, share, and maintain their internal content are much more likely to survive in the digital age.
 That’s why good talent is drawn to a knowledge strategy that ensures that the company will be around for a long time.
 Good employees are in it for the long haul, and your company needs to prove that it plans for the future.

-And for good reason too, since a good KM strategy makes the lives of your employees easier.
+And for good reason too, since a mature KM strategy makes the lives of your employees easier.
 Studies have shown that good KM strategies are linked with high job and employee satisfaction amongst the workforce, primarily because it is easier to resolve problems that have already been documented and assessed.
 Since, according to a Forrester study, only 32% of US employees are actively engaged and interested in their job, your company should not be forcing its employees to reinvent the wheel every time they’re at work: that would directly and negatively impact their engagement and work satisfaction.

 A company full of happy employees — who are more likely to recommend the company to a friend, or more likely to post a good review on a website like Glassdoor — naturally attract good talent by virtue of its reputation.